MooersLab/manuscriptInOrg/README.md

 ## Postscript October 11, 2024

-I often print manuscirpts before traveling to edit them while airborne.
+I often print manuscripts before traveling to edit them while airborne.
 The papers tend to get mixed up between projects.
-I added a header that clarifyting which project a page belongs to.
+I added a header that clarifies which project a page belongs to.

 ## Related sites